ClickUp vs Jira for Agencies: Honest Comparison

 Final Verdict: ClickUp vs Jira for Agencies

-For agencies, it's ClickUp.
-For software teams, it's Jira.
-Use this one-question test to confirm.
+For agencies, it’s ClickUp.
+For software teams, it’s Jira.

 The one question: “Does your team primarily ship code, or deliver services?”